kapoko/invoicer/README.md

 items:
   - t:
     p:

+# Optional
+currency: EUR
 ```

 - `to` must be set to the client's id from the config file.
-- `date` will be filled automatically.
+- `date` will be filled automatically with today's date.
 - `items` is a list/array of products for the invoice.
 Only `t` and `p` are required per item.
   - `t` title (required)
   - `p` price (required)